ssk1002/site-stock-poller/README.md

 keywords = keywords to search on site for

-webhook_url = optional flag to alert to webhook otherwise will just print to console
+*OPTIONAL* webhook_url = optional flag to alert to webhook otherwise will just print to console

 example:
 ```